Searching for a rewarding career in NYC? There could be a position waiting for you at NYCEDC. ›

 To demonstrate the viability of innovative energy management solutions to the private sector, NYCEDC has partnered with Con Edison to develop a Smart Grid installation at the Brooklyn Army Terminal in Sunset Park.
 The project will integrate three main components: (1) a 100 kilowatt solar PV system, (2) a building management system and (3) a battery for on-site energy storage.
 Funded in part by a grant from the US Department of Energy, the system will demonstrate the benefits of on-site renewable energy generation coupled with energy storage and management systems to reduce peak demand energy use.

 In 2009, NYCEDC launched the Solar Thermal Grant Pilot Program to provide financial assistance to City-based building owners interested in installing solar thermal systems.
-The program’s goals are two-fold: to drive economic growth in New York City and to contribute to the City’s comprehensive clean energy efforts.
-To date, four systems have been installed under the Solar Thermal Grant Pilot Program.
-NYCEDC is studying the performance of these systems in order to better understand the financial, technical and regulatory barriers.
-The Solar Thermal Grant Pilot Program provides a framework to analyze these constraints and to develop best practices that will foster a sustainable and robust marketplace for solar thermal systems in New York City.
+The program’s goals were two-fold: to drive economic growth in New York City and to contribute to the City’s comprehensive clean energy efforts.
+Four systems were installed under the Solar Thermal Grant Pilot Program.
+NYCEDC studied the performance of these systems in order to better understand the financial, technical and regulatory barriers.
+The Solar Thermal Grant Pilot Program provided a framework to analyze these constraints and to develop best practices that will foster a sustainable and robust marketplace for solar thermal systems in New York City.

 Visit the Solar Thermal Pilot Program page for more details.